peteamiri/Tutorials/Programming_Languages/Python/readme.md

 ## Templates
 In Python, templates refer to a mechanism for creating dynamic strings or documents by substituting placeholders with actual values or content.
 Templates are commonly used in web development frameworks, text processing, and code generation tasks to generate output based on predefined templates or patterns.

 One popular library for working with templates in Python is the `string.Template` class from the `string` module.
 This class provides a simple and flexible way to create template strings and perform variable substitution.
-Here's a basic overview of how templates work in Python using `string.Template`:
+Here has a basic overview of how templates work in Python using `string.Template`:

 1. **Creating a Template**:
    - To create a template, you first define a string with placeholders (variables) enclosed in curly braces `{}`.